 Advertisement

-- Cover and keep it at room temperature (on a hot day, place it in a cold spot).
+• Cover and keep it at room temperature (on hot day, place it in cold spot).

 Advertisement

-- It will likely last longer than two to three days, but it always disappears before I have a chance to test it.
+• It will likely last longer than two to three days, but it always disappears before have chance to test it.

 Advertisement